torchbox/wagtailsurveys/README.md

 </html>
 ```

-You also can show results on landing page.
+You can also show the results on the landing page.

 ## How to run tests